emmabjor/nl-horn-master/README.md

 Clingo program with all valid Horn clauses represented as ASP facts and norms can be found in `results/horn_inconsistency_checker.lp`.

 Code for creating the Clingo program and performing sentiment analysis of the evaluation constants.

+The code in the `First-order-Logic-resolution-master` is copied from this repository: https://github.com/wjdanalharthi/First-order-Logic-resolution

+The `fol_parser.py` file is copied from this repository: https://github.com/gblackout/LogicLLaMA